 Interested in biking around Portland and connecting with other people who like traveling by bike?
 Maybe you want to start bike commuting to work, but you're not sure how or where to ride?
 If you have questions and don’t know where to begin, we’re here to help!

 START HERE AT GO LLOYD

-From brochures on safe riding techniques, free riding and maintenance workshops or custom bike routes, we have you covered.
-Come in to our transportation store for bike maps, brochures on how to ride, free bike lights and discounted quality bike locks to keep your bike secure.
-For things like bike shopping, legal clinics, bike clubs and more, there are so many great groups in Portland doing wonderful things.
-Our favorite groups and resources are below.
-Please note, this is just a sample of the many wonderful groups around.
+From brochures on safe riding techniques, free riding and maintenance workshops, or custom bike routes, we have you covered.
+Stop by our transportation store for bike maps, brochures on how to ride, free bike lights, and discounted high quality bike locks.
+For bike shopping, bike clubs, and other community resources, take a look at some of our favorite groups, businesses, and organizations below.

 Programs and Workshops

 The Street Trust, formerly the Bicycle Transportation Alliance, is the oldest bicycle and active transportation advocacy group in Portland.
 They run various programs and events to help people start biking, and advocate for better transportation policy, funding, and infrastructure.
 The Women Bike program is open to all women, female-identifying, trans, and gender-nonconforming people who enjoy biking (or think that they might).

 Check out their calendar of events for workshops and rides: thestreettrust.org